bio-ontology-research-group/genepheno/README.md

 The data is provided in 4 parts due to the size limitation by github.
 When you download, please merge these files into a single file and named it as merged.human.mouse.TM.extracts.expanded+NPMI.txt.
 This is a necessary preparation for running the scripts below.

 STEP3.
-Expand the extracted pairs based on the equivalent as well as class relations of the phenotypes in phenomenet.
+Expand the extracted pairs based on the equivalent as well as class relations of the phenotypes in phenomenet (covering phenotypes from HP and MP).

 OntologybasedExpansion.pl

+use this script for the ontology based expansion.
+Necessary input files are :
+HP_MP_equivalentClasses.txt
+This file contains which Human Phenotype ontology (HP) class corresponds to which Mammalian Phenotype ontology (MP) class.
+This information is used to propagate the extracts to their quivalent classes.

+mod.phenomenet.HP.SuperClasses.txt and mod.phenomenet.MP.SuperClasses.txt
+These files contain the information on class - superclass relations extracted from the HP and MP ontologies.
+This information is used to propagate the extracts to their superclasses.

+To run the script:
+1. open a terminal and change the path to the project that you downloaded
+2. Keep the necessary input files in the same folder
+3. perl OntologybasedExpansion.pl

 STEP4.
 Calculate NPMI value of the text mined associations.